CI/CD Integration with Code Analyzer

 Be sure you use v2 of the run-code-analyzer

 GitHub Action, which in turn uses Code Analyzer v5.
-The old v1 version of the GitHub Action uses Code Analyzer v4, which we plan to stop supporting in the future.
+The old v1 version of the GitHub Action uses Code Analyzer v4, which is retired and no longer supported.

 If you’re using DevOps Center, you can use the run-code-analyzer